Tampere/effica-trevaka-parser/README.md

 1. Send an HTTP GET request to `http://localhost:3000/maintenance/reset-evaka` in order to truncate migration target data from the configured eVaka database
     - this operation will remove eVaka data using cascading truncations starting from the `person`, `daycare_group`, `varda_unit` and `decision` tables
-    - `daycare` and `unit_manager` are intentionally spared to retain eVaka unit and unit access right data
+    - `daycare` is intentionally spared to retain eVaka unit and unit access right data
     - this means **any interconnected data in the target eVaka database will be removed**
       - consequently, this should only be used to clear a migration performed on a "clean" eVaka environment as any pre-existing data would also be removed